ARTICLE I: Name and Purpose of the Organization

 ARTICLE III: Dues

-Dues for all membership and sub-membership categories shall be set by majority vote of the Board of Directors.
+Dues for all membership and sub-membership categories shall be set by the executive director in consultation with the Board of Directors.

 Section 1.2: Payment of Dues